pblack/docs/content/deployment-and-management/deploying-with-s3.md

 * Click the `Refresh` button, and then search for your new policy by the name you provided.
 * Ensure the policy is checked, and then hit `Next`.
-* On the review page, ensure you policy is listed under Permissions, and then hit `Create User`
+* On the review page, ensure your policy is listed under Permissions, and then hit `Create User`
 * Before finishing, click the `Download .csv` button.
-This will download the user information, including the `Access key ID` and `Secret Access Key` you’ll need to set up deployment in Forestry.
+This will download the user information, including the `Access Key ID` and `Secret Access Key` you’ll need to set up deployment in Forestry.

 ## Setup S3 in Forestry
 Now that you have an S3 Bucket created with an IAM user that Forestry can use to access it, we can now set up deployment for your site!